 The cost of a new or replacement breast prosthesis can be claimed through Medicare.
-Women who are permanent residents of Australia, are eligible for Medicare, and have had a full or partial mastectomy as a result of breast cancer, can make a claim for a new prosthesis every two years.
+Women who are permanent residents of Australia, are eligible for Medicare, and have had a full or partial mastectomy as a result of breast cancer can claim for a new prosthesis every two years.

-At the time of publication, Medicare’s External Breast Prostheses Reimbursement Program covers up to $400 for each new or replacement breast prosthesis since July 2008.
-If you’ve had a bilateral mastectomy, you are eligible for a reimbursement for two breast prostheses of up to $400 each.
+At the time of publication, Medicare’s External Breast Prostheses Reimbursement Program provides up to $400 for each new or replacement breast prosthesis.
+If you’ve had a bilateral mastectomy, you are eligible for reimbursement for two breast prostheses of up to $400 each.

 How to make a claim for a replacement prosthesis:

-- Attach the original receipt to the claim form and return by email, post or in person at a Medicare Service Centre.
+- Scan the original receipt, attach it to the claim form and return this by email, post or in person at a Medicare Service Centre.
+You cannot make a claim online.
 The payment will be made by electronic funds transfer into your bank account.

 Rebates for breast prostheses and related products such as mastectomy bras vary between private health funds.
 Some rebates only apply to members with extras cover.

 Most health funds have waiting periods and other terms and conditions.
 They may also require a letter from your surgeon stating why you need a prosthesis.
-Ask your health fund what is covered and what information is needed.
+Ask your health fund what is covered and what information they need from you.